awf/Coconut/Runtime/CPP/Differentiating Containers.md

 The only thing that goes wrong is the multiply...
 So what multiply is intended here?
 Matrix product?
 Outer product?
 Dot product?
 If you've done this sort of thing before, you'll be worrying about matrix transposes, order of multiplication, and probably rolling the word &ldquo;tensor&rdquo; around in your mouth.
 It is a lovely word.

 In fact, it's reasonably simple.
 It's always a dot product, but of a generalized form.
-For nested containers `C1<C2<Real>>` and `C2<C3<Real>>`, the dotting happens over the container `C2`, and its return type is a C1 of the product of a Real and a C3, which will always be a C3.
+For nested containers `C1<C2<Real>>` and `C2<C3<Real>>`, the dotting happens over the container `C2`, and its return type is a C1 of the product of a Real and a C3, which will generally be a C3.
 ```cpp
    dot(C1<C2<Real>>, C2<C3<Real>>) -> C1<C3<Real>>
 ```